 START has been engaged by the Bill and Melinda Gates Foundation to produce a baseline landscaping to (1) identify existing health systems-related insights relevant to the COVID-19 outbreak, (2) synthesize what is known about how individuals, communities, and systems react, and (3) identify potential opportunities for how the Bill and Melinda Gates Foundation can better prepare health systems to respond.
-The project team has already produced the following briefs and will continue to work on others as the world learns more about this rapidly changing pandemic.

 Health System Recovery After Epidemics